PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Performance-Testing.md

 Typically, we would need large number of iterations to get stable numbers.
 A [metric aggregator](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-api-custom-events-metrics#trackmetric) will be used to compose the data from iterations and then upload the telemetry data points.
 This will avoid throttling and dropping of events.

+The metric collection code will be within a `#ifdef` and will only be compiled in when PowerShell is built with `Performance` configuration.
+There will be no performance metric collection code in official builds.

 ### Proposed performance test scenarios